Manor Solomon: Tottenham Hotspur

+Loan to Leeds United

+On 27 August 2024, Solomon signed for EFL Championship club Leeds United on a season-long loan.
+He made his debut four days later in a 2–0 home league victory over Hull City, and crossed the ball to the near post for Mateo Joseph's opening goal.
+He scored two goals against Swansea City on 24 November, and another on 21 December against Oxford United.

+On 21 April 2025, Solomon recorded two assists in a 6–0 win over Stoke City.
+Leeds United sealed promotion back to the Premier League for the first time in two years later that day following Burnley's 2–1 win over Sheffield United.
+On 3 May, he scored the winning goal of a 2–1 victory over Plymouth Argyle.
+The goal came in added time and ensured that Leeds United would be crowned as champions of the Championship for the 2024–25 season.
+Solomon's 10 league goals and 12 assists during the 2024–25 season with Leeds were also a career-high.

+Loan to Villarreal

+On 1 September 2025, Solomon signed for La Liga club Villarreal on a season-long loan.

 International career

-At youth international level, Solomon was capped 29 times and scored twice for his native Israel.
+At youth international level, Solomon has been capped 35 times and has scored seven goals for Israel.

-On 21 May 2017, at 17 years of age, Solomon was called up to the Israeli senior side, although he did not appear for the team at the time.
-On 7 September 2018, Solomon made his senior debut for the Israeli squad at age 19, coming on as a 71st minute substitute in a 2018–19 UEFA Nations League away match against Albania that ended in a 0–1 away loss.
+On 21 May 2017, at 17 years of age, Solomon was called-up to the Israeli senior side, although he did not appear for the team at the time.
+On 7 September 2018, Solomon made his senior debut for the Israeli squad at age 19, coming on as a 71st-minute substitute in a 2018–19 UEFA Nations League away match against Albania that ended in a 0–1 away loss.

-On 18 November 2020, Solomon scored a first half goal for Israel in the 2020–21 UEFA Nations League in a 1–0 home victory over Scotland.

-On 4 September 2021, he scored again in a 5–2 home victory over Austria in 2022 World Cup qualifying.
+On 18 November 2020, Solomon scored his first goal for Israel's seniors, in the 2020–21 UEFA Nations League 1–0 home victory over Scotland.
+The following 4 September, he scored again in a 5–2 home victory over Austria in 2022 World Cup qualifying.

 On 10 June 2022, during a 2022–23 UEFA Nations League away match against Albania, Solomon scored a brace, bringing Israel back from a 0–1 deficit to a 2–1 win in just 16 minutes.